 Their lives were flipped upside down.
 No more college life.
 No more classes with professors and students, no more hanging out with friends, pulling all-nighters studying (um, partying).
 I am navigating these changes with them to help them stay productive in school, still, be connected to their friends and enjoy family time together.

 For me, no more book club, no more dinners or walks with friends, no more going into the office.
-As a manager of a shared office space, that’s a big deal.
+As the community manager of a shared office space, that’s a big deal.
 I miss the daily interactions with our members and meeting new people that come into the office daily.

 Even though we are social distancing to do our part, we can still be social.
-Schedule a virtual lunch or happy hour with your clients.
-We have one scheduled for Thursday.
-Schedule a meeting on Zoom or Google Hangouts.
-Pick up the phone and call your clients, coworkers and family for that matter.
+We’ve been scheduling a virtual lunches and happy hours with our clients.
+Scheduling meetings on Zoom or Google Hangouts and picking up the phone to call clients, coworkers and family.

 Even though face-to-face interaction may be on hold, the interactions themselves do not need to be.